Dealing with the issues and disputes that arise from your business can be time consuming and costly without the added pressure of going to court.

 - When an agreement is reached, it is reduced to writing and signed

 If there are court proceedings underway, a stay of proceedings (which halts further legal steps being taken) can often be agreed if needs be, to allow mediation to take place.

 Our highly experienced team consists of both accredited mediators and trained mediators.

-Our accredited mediators who are accredited by authorising organisations are:
+Our accredited mediator who is accredited by authorising organisations is:

 Our trained mediators who are recognised in various disciplines of law are:

 We also have our own accredited training course and will sometimes request if a student mediator can attend the mediation with the appointed mediator.